 - A Springtime Elopement at Stonewall Farm

 Choosing a Vermont elopement offers the chance to have a ceremony on the top of a mountain, on a dock lakeside, amid one hundred evergreen trees, on the side of a mountain in your ski boots, or at a picturesque inn or restaurant…just to name a few.
-If you’re stuck on WHERE to say your vows, take a peek at some of my recommendations below.
+If you’re stuck on WHERE to say your vows, take a peek at some of my recommendations below, all of which are proof of why Vermont is one of the best places to elope in New England.
 I’m lucky enough to say I’ve photographed at almost all of the locations listed!
 Still need help brainstorming a location?
 Contact me – I’d be more than happy to help you plan the details of your day once you’ve booked me as your photographer.
+Last, be sure to research if one of the venues offer Vermont elopement packages – these can help direct your planning and start your vendor research.

 Adventurous Vermont Elopement Ideas